What Is a Burn Injury Case in North Charleston, SC?

 South Carolina’s 3-year statute of limitations (S.C.
 Code § 15-3-530) and 51%-bar comparative fault rule apply, and shorter Tort Claims Act notice deadlines apply when SCDOT or the SC Ports Authority is a defendant.

-Do I Have a Burn injury Case in North Charleston?
+Do I Have a Burn Injury Case in North Charleston?

 Burn cases are not their own theory — liability rides on the underlying claim: premises liability (defective heaters, scalding water), product liability (flammable garments, defective lithium batteries, fuel-fed post-collision fires), motor vehicle, or workplace exposure.
 Cause-and-origin experts are central — fire investigators must rule out alternative ignition sources to support a defect or negligence theory.
 South Carolina’s standard four-element negligence framework applies, with negligence per se available where building codes, OSHA standards, or fire-safety regulations were violated.
 Filing deadline: 3 years under S.C.
 Code § 15-3-530.

-Types of Compensation in South Carolina Burn injury Cases
+Types of Compensation in South Carolina Burn Injury Cases

 Burn damages skew toward extreme noneconomic values: scarring, disfigurement, multiple skin grafts, contracture-release surgeries, and lifelong cosmetic and psychological consequences.
 Both Georgia and South Carolina permit disfigurement damages as a separate jury consideration; in workers’ compensation, statutory disfigurement awards apply under S.C.
 Code § 42-9-30(20).
 Severe burn cases routinely include burn-unit ICU costs of $1 million+, multi-year reconstructive surgery, and lifelong pressure-garment and psychological care.